LeTie123/Elist_analysis/README.md

 **Refund Rate:**
-Apple Products have had a higher refund rate compare to other products each year since 2019 regardless if there was higher or lower orders of other brand products.
-Refund rates in 2020 was 10% but has dropped to 4% in 2021.
+Apple Products have had a higher refund rate compare to other products each year since 2019.
+Refund rates peaked in 2020 with rates around 10% and dipped to 4% the following year.
+One thing to note is that Apple products sold 2,000 more products compared to other products in 2020 and had a higher return rate (10.31% against 7.97%).
+However, in 2021, Apple Product undersold by 2,500 compared to the other brand products but it still maintained a higher return rate (4.32% against 3.01%).

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/848514bc-f724-4cf2-8c6b-dcc3cb9e4990)

-A deeper dive shows that the MacBook Air Laptop has continuously have had a higher refund rate compare to other Apple products
+Out of all the Apple Product sold at this company, The Macbook Air Laptop had the highest return rate.
+2019 and 2020 had the biggest gaps in rates at around 6% difference from the next highest returned product while in 2021 all products were relatively similar in rates.

 ![image](https://github.com/LeTie123/Elist_analysis/assets/147008583/3029d167-10b5-43d4-87d5-8302efaa7ca6)

 2022 return data was excluded due to having 0 returns documented in 2022.
 Further research must be done to determine why the data does not show any results